 The eastern African Swahili coast runs from southern Somalia through northern Mozambique, an area defined as much by history and culture as by geography.
 It was home to a society united by a shared, if regionally varied, culture known as Swahili, which developed in the latter half of the first millennium CE and was maintained through regular contact between coastal and inland communities (Horton 1987; Chami 1998).
 Swahili society experienced a florescence in the early second millennium, spurred by increasing wealth derived from interregional trade and characterized by a cosmopolitan material culture incorporating Islamic, Middle Eastern elements alongside African ones (LaViolette 2008).
 During this time, dozens of stone-built towns and cities thrived along the coast (Figure 1).
 Their communities were independent and competitive, seeking commercial advantage as they cultivated personal relationships with Indian Ocean merchants, practicing different varieties of Islam, and linked to the diverse populations of their respective hinterlands (Kusimba 1999; Horton and Middleton 2000).

 Following a trend in African archaeology to explore urban function in relation to cities’ hinterlands (e.g. McIntosh and McIntosh 1984), numerous archaeologists undertook work to place Swahili towns and cities within their regional contexts (e.g., Wilson 1982; Mutoro 1985; Abungu and Mutoro 1993; Helm 2000; Fleisher 2003; Wynne-Jones 2007; Walz 2010; Pawlowicz 2017).
 The results of that work influenced the development of several models for Swahili urbanism.
 These presented Swahili cities as administrative centers managing regional economies for the production of trade goods, mercantile cities servicing the commodity needs of both their surrounding countrysides and Indian Ocean traders, or competitive ritual centers drawing on Islam and exotic goods to establish power and authority (see discussion in LaViolette and Fleisher 2005).
 Nevertheless, these archaeological surveys often produced settlement pattern data that had the unintended consequence of creating a false dichotomy between town and hinterland, purely by privileging the town in the definition of the survey universe.
 This emerges, we argue, from the way the archaeological surveys were carried out, focused on identifying discrete ‘sites’.
-Such approaches leave a gap in the mesoscale analysis of urban regions, where a full-coverage approach offers the possibility of mapping activities across island space.

 Recent work at Songo Mnara has drawn renewed attention to the functions of Swahili cities and the practices of their inhabitants.
 The site sits at the northwest end of an island, also known as Songo Mnara, in the Kilwa archipelago (Figure 2).
 The town possessed extensive stone-built architecture, including six mosques, numerous tombs, and dozens of domestic structures within a town wall (Figure 3), which attracted early archaeological attention (Mathew 1953; Garlake 1966).
 Unlike several other Swahili towns and cities, which developed incrementally over many centuries (e.g., Chittick 1974), Songo Mnara was built and occupied from only the late 14th to the 16th century CE (Wynne-Jones and Fleisher 2010).
 This narrow time-frame offers advantages for understanding the town’s activities and exploring town planning within a well-understood time and place, so that the ways in which particular human actions came to structure and define both urban spaces and what ‘urban’ implied could be understood (Fleisher 2014; Wynne-Jones and Fleisher 2016).
-Consideration of the mesoscale through systematic, full-coverage archaeological survey provides further insight into the ways that the town was socially constructed, lived in, and connected to broader landscapes (see Smith 2014).
+Consideration of the mesoscale through systematic, intensive archaeological survey provides further insight into the ways that the town was socially constructed, lived in, and connected to broader landscapes (see Smith 2014).

 Survey methodology: The case for mesoscale full coverage